StefanoQuadrini/online-store/com-quad-ws-shop-web/README.md

  - backend services able to handle multiple POST requests independently at the same time
  - backend services able to handle GET for a single product or for a whole category

+###DB inizialization
+- With the start of the application, the database is populated with a set of products.
+- The product inizializated in DB have the follow id: 1, 2, 3, 4, 5.

 ### Authentication
 - no authentication